 Your stomach is the fuel tank for your body – and letting it run on empty over rides in excess of 90 minutes is almost certain to leave you breaking down in the lanes and hills.

-There’s a range of theories around the best way to keep your energy levels flourishing, but the overriding belief from experts is that carbohydrates are the most efficient top-up tool during exercise, with 1 gram per kilo of body weight the suggested dose per hour.
+There's a range of theories around the best way to keep your energy levels flourishing, but the overriding view of the experts is that carbohydrates are the most efficient top-up tool during exercise, with 1 gram per kilo of bodyweight the suggested dose per hour.

 That means a 75kg rider needs to ingest about 75g of carbohydrate per hour, once the ride duration is over 90 minutes.
-Requirement will increase if the ride is intense, and decrease if it’s not.
+The requirement will increase if the ride is intense, and decrease if it's not.

 The quickest to be absorbed, dosage is spread out over the course of the time it takes to drink a bottle.
 Best combined with gels or bars and sipped throughout a ride, these include electrolytes to replace those lost in sweat.

 Second quickest to be absorbed, a quick hit of high-glucose carb will give you a kick when you need it.
 Gels are easy to swallow and are best for races and high intensity when chewing is hard work.
 Some include electrolytes.

 Slower to release energy, bars are also lower in sugar than gels so are usually better for your gut and teeth.
-They require breaking up and chewing, and thus are more suited to endurance rides.
+They require breaking up and chewing, and so are more suited to endurance rides.
 Conveniently packaged to suit jersey pockets.

-Usually the best for your bank balance, stomach and teeth – assuming you’ve chosen something healthy – don’t forgo natural, read food.
-They are usually harder to chew and store in a pocket, but home-made oat, fruit and nut bars are a great option.
+Usually the best for your bank balance, stomach and teeth – assuming you've chosen something healthy – don't forego natural food.
+They are usually harder to chew and store in a pocket, but homemade oat, fruit and nut bars are a great option.

 Our pick of the best energy bars